gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 ~~~~~~~~~~~~~~

 Cinder command line tool also allow you to pass user, password, tenant
-name and authentication url both via command line options or
+name and authentication URL both via command line options or
 environment variables.
 In order to make the commands easier to read we
 are going to set the environment variables and run cinder without
 options::